W1ll-R0b/C--Roller/README.md

 # Dnd-Character-Roller
-This is a simple c++ program for dnd character roll management.
+This is a simple c++ program for random number generation dnd character roll management.
 The program works by editing a .txt file that records the character's modifiers and proficiencies.
 Random roll generation is done through a mersenne twister engine.

 # Setup: